-- 1. Reservists assigned to Reserve Section codes NC and ND may perform up to a maximum of 12 calendar days of non-paid Active Duty for Training, Active Duty for Operational Support, Annual Training, or a combination of these per calendar year.
-The reservist has to reside within the corporate limits of the training site (i.e., no travel or per diem can be authorized).
-However, for a member to earn a good year for retirement they need to earn 50 points.
-(T-2) - 2.
-Reservists may earn points while preparing or presenting an aerospace instructional or educational course for Civil Air Patrol. - 3.
-Special projects and training aid in completing a mission; however, Individual Reservists require their Air Force Reserve unit commander's approval.
+1. Reservists assigned to Reserve Section codes NC and ND may perform up to a maximum of 12 calendar days of non-paid active duty for training, ADOS, AT, or a combination of these per calendar year.
+The reservist must reside within the corporate limits of the training site (i.e., no travel or per diem can be authorized).
+(T-2) However, for a member to earn a good year for retirement they must earn 50 points.
+(T-2)

+- 2. Reservists may earn points while preparing or presenting an aerospace instructional or educational course for Civil Air Patrol. - 3.
+Special projects and training aid in completing a mission; however, IRs must obtain their unit or RIO detachment commander's approval.
 (T-2) - 4.
 An officer retained beyond the mandatory separation date, who has 18, but fewer than 20 satisfactory years of service, may earn retirement points for Advanced Distributed Learning courses. - 5.
-The commanders of the units of assignment and attachment have to approve.
+The commanders of the units of assignment and attachment must approve.
 (T-2)

 Table 2.4.
-Establishment of Retention/Retirement (Retention/Retirement) Year or Anniversary Year.
+Establishment of Retention/Retirement Year or Anniversary Year.

-RULE A В С

-If reservist is assigned and assignment is then

-from Retention/Retirement

-year begins (1, 2, and 3)

-1 1.6.
-1.1.1040 /

-1 on or before 1 July 1949 an active Reserve on 1 July 1949

-status

-2 an active Reserve the date member is

-on or between 2 July 1949 status (3) placed on active

-and 30 September 1995 Reserve status

-3 an active the date member

-component or returns to an active

-inactive status (4) Reserve status

-4 after 1 October 1995 initial entry into upon initial entry

-uniform service into uniform service
+RULE A В С If reservist is and assignment is from then retention/retirement year assigned begins (see notes 1, 2, and 3) 1 on or before 1 July 1949 an active Reserve status on 1 July 1949.
+2 on or between 2 July 1949 and 30 September an active Reserve status (3) the date member is placed on active Reserve status.
+3 1995 an active component or inactive status (4) the date member returns to an active Reserve status.
+4 after 1 October 1995 initial entry into uniform service upon initial entry into uniform service.